andysalerno/andysalerno_src/content/posts/toygrep_1.md

 ---
-title: "(What I learned) Creating a simple Ripgrep clone (Part 1)"
+title: "(What I learned) Creating Toygrep, a simple Ripgrep clone (Part 1)"
 date: 2019-11-30T00:58:25-08:00
 draft: true
 ---

 ### Toygrep

 Toygrep [(github link)](https://github.com/andysalerno/toygrep) is an attempt to build a simple [Ripgrep](https://github.com/BurntSushi/ripgrep) clone using async/await, powered by [async-std](https://docs.rs/async-std/1.4.0/async_std/).
-While Ripgrep is a mature, fully-featured, production-ready tool, Toygrep is purely educational and intends to achieve as much as possible as simply as possible, while using only a few dependencies such as the regex crate.
+While Ripgrep is a mature, fully-featured, production-ready tool, Toygrep is purely educational and intends to achieve as much as possible as simply as possible, while using only a few dependencies such as the regex crate that powers Ripgrep.

-### Features
+#### Features
 - [x] Fast recursive file search of regex patterns (via regex crate)
 - [x] Search piped input streams
 - [x] Ignores binary files
 - [x] Simple arguments for common regex scenarios like ignore-case and whole-word matching
 - [x] Colored and grouped output by default

-### Missing
 I plan to implement the following in time:
-- [ ] .gitignore parsing
+- [ ] .gitignore parsing a la Ripgrep

+No current plans to implement these, but maybe in the future:
+- [ ] searching within archives a la Ripgrep

+#### Motivation

 I had a few motivations for creating Toygrep; I wanted to answer some questions, in no particular order:
 1. Ripgrep makes use of an internal work scheduler, one of (many) design decisions that help it achieve its famous performance.
-If I use async/await + async-std to do this for me, how close can I get?
+If I use async/await + async-std to do this for me, how close can I get to its speed?
 1. On a scale of "painful" to "delightful", where is is async/await in Rust today for a project like this?
 1. What subset of Ripgrep functionality/performance can be achieved in a short two-week period as a personal project?
 1. What can I achieve in a personal a project over a few weeks' time during my winter holiday?